WesLeeJohnson/cold-atoms/README.md

 # Download external dependencies.
 conda install --file requirements.txt

+# Install in place to run tests
+python setup.py develop

+# Run the tests of the package.
+nosetests

 # Install the package.
 pip install .

-# Run the tests of the package.
-nosetests

 # Have a look at the examples.
 cd examples